go to comments home page

 -lack of endurance.
 You must keep hold on the rhema you do know is rhema.
 A common mistake is giving up.
 The devil will do all he can to rob you of rhema because he knows that is one thing that can defeat him.

 Has God had to extend mercy and not grace to us because we have lived too much on logos and not rhema, and thus don’t have the power of rhema?
 And are we serious students of the Bible, which gives us a solid foundation for rhema words?
 I believe the true church operates on rhema words with the Bible as the foundation.
 The true church is composed of believers who are serious about hearing God.
+I'm coming to the conclusion that you cannot live a victorious Christian life to its fullest without rhema words.

 go to next article